Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_04.md

 P: ...
 ```

-+ questioning until the person falls into aporia
++ questioning until the person falls into *aporia*
     + state of confusion
 + S wants to show how much we are deceiving/bullshitting ourselves
     + we pursue salient things: fame, money, happiness
     + but we don't understand them
 + reaction of people:
-    + people get angry --> pisses them off --> trial
+    + people get angry `-->` pisses them off `-->` leads to trial
-    + people get insight and start pursuing wisdom; find a way how relevance and truth can enable each other
+    + people get insight and start pursuing wisdom
+	    + find a way how relevance and truth can enable each other
 + S finds a solution to his dilemma through observing the effect of his method on people
-    + he knew what he did not know: I'm pursuing sth and I don't know why.
+    + he knew what he did not know:
+	    + I'm pursuing sth and I don't know why.

 #### Trial